-0.5m healthcare workers to get Covid vaccine in 1st phase
+0.5m healthcare workers to get COVID vaccine in 1st phase

 PHOENIX: The federal government has given approval for procurement of 1.1 million doses of the COVID-19 vaccine from the Chinese company Sinopharm for 0.5 million healthcare personnel working in Pakistan, said Special Assistant to PM on National Health Services, Regulations and Coordination Dr Faisal Sultan.

-Talking to this scribe, Dr Faisal said a three-member cabinet committee on COVID-19 vaccine procurement comprising Federal Minister Asad Umar, Federal Minister Fawad Chaudhry and Federal Minister Hammad Azhar has given approval for procuring the vaccine from the Chinese company in the first phase.
+Talking to this scribe, Dr Faisal informed that a three-member cabinet committee on COVID-19 vaccine procurement comprising Federal Minister for Planning, Development and Special Initiatives Asad Umar, Federal Minister for Science and Technology Fawad Chaudhry and Federal Minister for Economic Affairs Hammad Azhar has given approval for procuring the vaccine from the Chinese company in the first phase.
 Negotiations with the Sinopharm are in the final phase now.

 The government has allocated $150 million for vaccine procurement.
 “I believe this amount is sufficient for the first phase, i.e. 1.1 million doses and for a couple of next phases too.
 In other words, this will cover a sizable population.